 With Google’s algorithms constantly changing, SEO for blogging can be a major challenge.
 No sooner do you wrap your head around what the search engine gods want, they change their minds.

 Just remember that SEO is an ongoing process.
-Not only do you have to continually dedicate yourself to optimising all your posts, you also have to make sure your methods stay current.
+Not only do you have to continually dedicate yourself to optimising all your posts, but you also have to make sure your methods stay current.
 With that in mind, I’ll be keeping you up-to-date on the latest key changes as and when they happen, and I’ve created this guide using the most current info possible.

 The good news is, the more you optimise your content for search, the more naturally it will happen as you write.
 You’ll get to a point where it happens automatically.
 If you’re new to optimising your posts, I suggest you think of it as part of the editing process, and tackle it once each post is written.